 The Republic of Colombia, or the Nation, is our largest shareholder controlling 89.9% of our outstanding capital stock.
 Colombian law requires the Nation to maintain the majority of our outstanding capital stock, thus holding the right to elect the majority of the members of our Board of Directors.
-In the future, the Nation as our controlling shareholder may undertake projects which may not be in our best interest or in the best interest of our minority shareholders, including holders of our ADSs.
+In the future the Nation as our controlling shareholder may undertake projects which may not be in our best interest or in the best interest of our minority shareholders or holders of the notes.